humzakh/removed/README.md

 Special thanks to:
 * Jason Baumgartner for creating and maintaining pushshift.io, the ultimate reddit archive tool.
-* Jesper Wrang for creating removeddit.com, a web app for viewing removed comments.
+* Jesper Wrang for creating removeddit.com, a web app for viewing removed comments and posts.

 ## Scenario:
 So you're sitting on the toilet, taking care of business, and browsing reddit on your phone.